crnobog69/crnobog69.github.io/README.md

 ## License 📜

-This project is licensed under the GPL-3.0 License.
+This project is licensed under the WTFPL license.

 For more information, visit [crnobog69.github.io](https://crnobog69.github.io) 🪐.